scalawithcats/scala-with-cats/src/pages/monads/id.md

 ## The Identity Monad

 We can unify monadic and normal code by using the `Id` monad.
 The `Id` monad provides a monad instance (and many other instances) for plain values.
 Note that such values are not wrapped in any class.
 They continue to be the plain values we started with.
-To access it's instances we require `scalaz.Id._`.
+To access its instances we require `scalaz.Id._`.

 ~~~ scala
 import scalaz.Id._